gumstix/cameras/Instructions-for-Caspa-Camera-and-Tiny-Caspa-Camera-on-Overo-COMs.md

 # Instructions for Caspa Camera and Tiny Caspa Camera on Overo COMs

 ## Hardware
+If you want to test the cameras, the image yocto-overo-rocko-2019-10-29-console is known-working for Caspa Camera and Tiny Caspa Camera
 ### Boards
 Choose either
 - an [Overo COMs] with one of the [Overo Expansion Boards] OR